Migrate from a standalone search head to a search head cluster

 Note: Splunk does not support migration of per-user search history files.

 When you migrate apps to the search head cluster, do not migrate any default apps, that is, apps that ship with Splunk Enterprise, such as the search app.
 If you push default apps to cluster members, you overwrite the version of those apps residing on the members, and you do not want to do this.

-It is, however, fine to migrate any private objects associated with the default apps.
+- You can migrate any private objects associated with default apps.
 Private objects are located under the

 Migrate settings to a search head cluster